Logo

 four-price-doji-candlestick-pattern

-Each type of Doji provides different insights based on its shape and position within a trend.
+Each doji candle type provides different insights based on its shape and position within a trend.
 For example:

 • In Reversals: Dragonfly and Gravestone Dojis are particularly valuable as they highlight buying or selling pressure shifts.